 - Knowledge sharing between team members promotes internal learning

 - Provides opportunities for mentoring junior developers – junior developer can review the mentor’s code and the mentor can review the junior’s code, both practices will support the junior’s development

 - Supports the development of T-shaped professionals – T-shaped people are experts in one area but understand enough in other domains to support the continuous flow of the development process

 - Removes the notorious single-point of failure manifested by the one expert developer

 - By discussing and collaborating on code its readability is inherently improved

-- Technical collaboration results with better estimates and better planning of effort ahead
+- Technical collaboration results in better estimates and better planning of efforts ahead

 - Provides another checkpoint that requirements are fulfilled

 Apparently, as seen in the following list of statistics, code review is the most effective practice you can embed into your software development process to strengthen BIQ (built-in quality).

 Steve McConnel in his book CodeComplete provides the following statistics: